jirkapok/GasPlanner/doc/roadmap.md

 * Fix the duplicate load needed when accessing the page as pwa - Clear browser cache
 * Fix wrong time format message in console created by plotly - requires more customization and additional reference to d3, wan't fix
 * When changing altitude, the switch depth changes for EAN50 from 21 m to 24 m.
 It looks like we need to use simple depth converter for founding switch depth
+* Oxygen at 4 m shows MOD 4 meters, but there is still warning about exceeded MOD.

 ## Improvements / Features

-* Oxygen at 4 m shows MOD 4 meters, but there is still warning about exceeded MOD.
 * Add imperial units option
-  * Provide rounded default values within acceptable range (Settings, Sac, Nitrox, tanks, depths, options)
+  * Provide rounded default values within acceptable range (Settings, Sac, tanks, depths, options)
-  * Round the values in data model, after unit switched
   * Add test, that with imperial units gas switches will be for oxygen at 10 and Ean50 at 70 feet
   * Add examples to the documentation in Imperial units (Depths, calculators, standard gases)
   * Liter: <https://en.wikipedia.org/wiki/Cubic_foot>